arunponnaiah/algorithms/README.md

 problems solved(ps):
 --------------------
-	This project is an exercise to solve problems such as swaping integers / reverse string using java programs.
+	This project is an exercise to learn algorithms by solving basic problems such as swaping integers,reversing string using java programs.